 Guanabara Verde Project

 The Guanabara Verde Project is run by NGO Guardiões do Mar in partnership with the Instituto Mar Urbano and it is funded by OceanPact.
-The goal is to restore 12,2 hectares of mangroves in the Guapi-Mirim Environmental Protection Area by planting 30,000 trees, and to carry out environmental education activities to spread best practices involving ocean culture and the conservation of coastal ecosystems.
+A total of 12.2 hectares of mangroves were restored in the Guapi-Mirim Environmental Protection Area through the planting of 30,500 trees, and environmental education activities are being carried out to disseminate best practices involving ocean culture and the conservation of coastal ecosystems.

 The mangrove vegetation restoration and environmental education activities attend the municipalities of Magé, Guapimirim, Itaboraí and São Gonçalo.
 The environmental education activities are run in conjunction with the 143rd Sea Scouts Group, located in the neighborhood of Vale das Pedrinhas in Guapimirim.